LuanLessa/LuanLessa.github.io/README.md

 - [W3 Schools](https://www.w3schools.com/) - This helped me with basic html and css semantics, it has a lot of resources.
 - [Stack Overflow](https://stackoverflow.com/) - This is an amazing website for QA.
+- [Modern CSS](https://moderncss.dev/complete-guide-to-centering-in-css/) - This is an amazing article which helped me finally understand how to center a div.

 ## Author

 - Website - [Luan Lessa](https://github.com/LuanLessa)
 - Frontend Mentor - [@LuanLessa](https://www.frontendmentor.io/profile/LuanLessa)

+## Acknowledgments

+I would like to thank Mr.[@AlexKMarshall](https://github.com/AlexKMarshall), who helped me, whith a lot of tips and tricks with this project.